ymzuiku/BenchCraft/README.md

-# Performance Test for Go, Bun, Node.js, and C#
+# Performance Test for Go, Bun.js, Node.js, Rust, and C#

-This performance test compares the execution time of computationally intensive tasks across four programming environments: Go, Bun.js, Node.js, and C#.
-The test includes both single-threaded and multi-threaded (or simulated concurrency) scenarios to observe the efficiency and runtime behavior of each language.
+This performance test evaluates the execution time and resource utilization of computationally intensive tasks across five programming environments: Go, Bun.js, Node.js, Rust, and C#.
+It examines both single-threaded and multi-threaded (or simulated concurrency) scenarios to compare the efficiency, runtime behavior, and memory usage of each language.

 ## Test Description

-This test evaluates the performance of each language by running computationally intensive tasks involving:
+The test includes tasks designed to stress the CPU, memory, and concurrency models of each environment.
+Key benchmarks include:

 1. **Complex Mathematical Calculations:**